 …as well as being used more and more in the restaurants in the area.
 They’re very close to San Sebastian, a town with more Michelin starred chefs per square foot than anywhere else in the world (apart from Kyoto).
 Need I say more?

-Thanks to these efforts, a breed once classified in 1981 as “endangered” by the Ministry of Agriculture, the Basque pork kintoa this year, on 17 July, gained recognition under the label of Appellation d’origine contrôlée (AOC).
+Thanks to these efforts, a breed once classified in 1981 as “endangered” by the Ministry of Agriculture, the Basque pork kintoa this year (2016), on 17 July, gained recognition under the Appellation d’origine contrôlée (AOC) label.